sebastian-meier/locobss-vraagvoordewetenschap-harvester/README.md

 # vraagvoordewetenschap-scraper
 For a research project we needed sample data for research questions from the public.
 Belgium conducted such a survey: https://www.vraagvoordewetenschap.be
-The tools in this repo harvest the questoin, translate them and upload them to a mysql database.
+The tools in this repo harvest the questions, translate them and upload them to a mysql database.

 ## Preparations
 Install requirements: